A new space for in-demand programs

 About the Hursey Center

-Named in honor of alumnus Francis "Frank" Hursey and his wife, Nancy, the Hursey Center will house new, specialized facilities for programs in the College of Engineering, Technology, and Architecture and the College of Education, Nursing and Health Professions, combining the Hurseys' lifelong passions of nursing and engineering.
+Named in honor of alumnus Francis "Frank" Hursey and his wife, Nancy, the Hursey Center houses new, specialized facilities for programs in the College of Engineering, Technology, and Architecture and the College of Education, Nursing and Health Professions, combining the Hurseys' lifelong passions of nursing and engineering.
 Nancy Hursey is a retired registered nurse.
 Frank Hursey is a recognized pioneer in pressure swing adsorption oxygen technology, was on the breathing air team of NASA’s Apollo Program, and currently holds about a dozen patents from his research and development efforts.

 The University of Hartford is deeply honored to recognize both Nancy and Frank Hursey—their generosity is forging a pathway for the next generation of engineers and health-care professionals at UHart.